alanng10/Secane/Docue/Web/a.md

 Web program shown status in console inf it exit.
 Console is view able when it exit and after it exit.
-Console is close inf the browser close the module frame.
+Console is close inf the browser close the program frame.

 The Uri tool https protocol.